Bow WreathDecember 06, 2012 | FILED UNDER: Uncategorized

 - Wreath form (I used a 14″ straw wreath that I got for $4.
 You could also use a styrofoam wreath)

 - Lots of cheap bows (I used 3 packages of 30 bows at $2.50 each (90 bows total) for my 14″ wreath)

 - Hot glue

 I particularly liked these bows because they were a little different than the traditional shiny metallic bows.
 The matte finish and range of colors and bow styles in the package caught my eye.
 I think the key to making this wreath not look too uniform is to use a variety of colors, styles and sizes of bows.

 How to Make a Bow Wreath

 It is so simple, there are hardly any steps to lay out.
 All you do is peel the backing off the bow and stick to the wreath form.
 You can add a little dab of hot glue for extra hold.
 I actually kept the plastic wrap on my wreath form, thinking the bows would stick better to it than the straw.
-For most of the bows, I just stuck them on and then added hot glue as needed to keep select bows in place.
+You could just peel off the backing and stick the bows straight on the wreath, but I would recommend adding a dab of hot glue to ensure they stay in place.